The Black Hermit: Act 2

 Days pass and the date of departure draws near.
 For obvious reasons, Jane is upset that he is leaving and begs him to let her join him.
-He provides he rteast oning thatheir cultural differences would not permit her to function within the tribe.
+He provides the reasoning that their cultural differences would not permit her to function within the tribe.
 Further interrogation reveals that Remi's true reasoning for denying her the trip, and the reason for his coming to the city: his tribal marriage.
 She becomes distraught and leaves him.